Coral Rumble Award Winning Poet Caterpillar Poetry Prize Author Poetry Workshops Inset Training

 Here's the formal bit for teachers to read.

 Coral Rumble is a popular, award winning poet; in 2018 she won The Caterpillar Poetry Prize.
 She has worked as a poet and performer for many years, and now specializes in writing and performing for children.
 She was featured in ‘Favourite Poets’ published by Hodder Children’s Books.
 Michael Rosen has commented, “Rumble has a dash and delight about her work”.

-She has contributed to over 160 anthologies for children.
+She has contributed to nearly 200 anthologies for children.
 You will find her work in various education trade books and, being a football fan, she is very proud that one of her poems was included in a poetry exhibition at the National Football Museum in Preston!
 In the past she has contributed to the National Poetry Day resources for schools, produced by the Poetry Society, and works with the Poetry Society on other ventures, like the Trafalgar Square tree project, ‘Look North More Often’.
 Coral is Poetry Editor for the Writers’ Advice Centre in London.

 In addition, Coral has delivered inset training for teachers, both independently, and on behalf of the Poetry Society and British Council, here and abroad, and works regularly on education projects.
 She enjoys helping children of all ages and abilities, to write poems they can be proud of, and works on the Able Writers scheme, organised by poet Brian Moses and Authors Abroad.

 Coral performs and gives workshops at art centres, museums, bookshops, libraries, theatres and festivals, as well as in schools.
 She has given workshops in some unusual places, too, the grandest venue being Buckingham Palace!